City Safety: Why there’s no stopping the pioneering auto-brake technology

 They were asked to drive towards a mock, inflatable vehicle at about 25km/h.
 The second instruction was just as simple, yet harder to register for the driver: Don’t touch the brake pedal.

-As the XC60 closed in on the ‘vehicle’ ahead and the driver’s natural instinct to press the brake pedal became ever harder to resist, the Volvo stopped automatically in its tracks – just centimetres from a ‘crash’.
+As the XC60 closed in on the ‘vehicle’ ahead and the driver’s natural instinct to press the brake pedal became ever harder to resist, the Volvo stopped in its tracks – just centimetres from a ‘crash’.

 David Pickett, Volvo Car Australia’s senior manager, product engineering, was involved directly with City Safety’s local debut, and he recalls its impact in the automotive industry.